SJMC Monday Memo | Aug. 12, 2019

 Seniors who are interested in pursuing a post-graduate international Fulbright fellowship: It’s not too early to be working on your application, which will be due the end of September.
 If you are interested in learning more about the Fulbright program, contact professor Eleanor Zeff at firstname.lastname@example.org.
 Drake has historically been one of the top producers of Fulbright scholars in the nation.
 Six Drake students, including SJMC senior Ashley Blazek, were named Fulbright scholars in spring 2019.

-Meredith Hall is unlocked during the following hours when classes are in session:
+Meredith Hall is unlocked during the following hours during the summer:

 Have a news item for the Memo?

 The SJMC Monday Memo is a weekly newsletter to keep members of the wider SJMC community updated on School news, achievements, events and opportunities.
 If you have an item for the Memo, please send it to Dean Kathleen Richardson (email@example.com) or SJMC webmaster and multimedia professor Chris Snider (firstname.lastname@example.org).
 SJMC alums and other professionals can also contact Chris to have the Memo delivered via weekly email.

 The School of Journalism and Mass Communication strives to create a community of scholars that represents the complexity of the human experience in regards to race, ethnicity, sex, sexual orientation, economic status, political views, gender identification, religion, age and physical abilities.
 We are committed to creating a welcoming and supportive environment for all our faculty, staff, students and visitors, and celebrating our differences through the lens of the First Amendment value of freedom of expression.